covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/ArticlePropertyList/Properties/ARTICLE_MEASURING_RANGE Property.md

 Remarks

 Range between the smallest and largest value within which a measuring instrument or sensor can carry out precise measurements.
-Example: In the case of a temperature sensor with a measuring range of -50 Â°C to +150 Â°C, the sensor can measure temperatures within this range precisely.
+Example: In the case of a temperature sensor with a measuring range of -50 °C to +150 °C, the sensor can measure temperatures within this range precisely.